freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 Hello 👋!

 freeCodeCamp.org is possible thanks to thousands of kind volunteers like you.
-We are grateful for your contributions, and we are exited to welcome you onboard.
+We are grateful for your contributions, and we are excited to welcome you onboard.

 We strictly enforce our ["Code of Conduct"](https://www.freecodecamp.org/code-of-conduct).
 Take a moment to read it.
 It's not very long.